-- If a student fails to pass the required courses, he will not be able to participate in the graduation ceremony.
-The student will make up all work before August 1 to receive a diploma. - All fees, charges, tuition, and monies for graduating seniors must be reconciled prior to graduation and release of final transcripts. - Community service must be completed as a part of the school's Christian Character Development Program. - Community service hours will be completed in the following grade increments: 9th (10 hours); 10th (15 hours); 11th (20 hours); and 12th (20 hours). - One of the highlights of a student's experience at PACS is the Senior Mission trip.
+- Community service hours will be completed in the following grade increments: 9th (10 hours); 10th (15 hours); 11th (20 hours); and 12th (20 hours). - One of the highlights of a student's experience at PACS is the Senior Mission trip.
 This is a school-sponsored trip to another country that allows students opportunities to grow spiritually, academically, and socially.
 Students participating in the senior mission trip will fulfill the 20 hours of community service hours required for 12th grade.
-In the rare event a senior cannot attend a senior mission trip, plans for senior service hours must be approved by the administration prior to the senior mission trip. - High school students' community service hours will be recorded in the school's FACTS SIS (formerly RenWeb) management system by members of the high school faculty.
+In the rare event a senior cannot attend a senior mission trip, plans for senior service hours must be approved by the administration prior to the senior mission trip.